 To your right, you spot an individual cradling a baby, their gaze fixated upon the infant as if holding the world’s most precious treasure.
 In that moment, you contemplate what your life might have been had you taken a different path.
 Where would you be without Covid-19?
 What if you hadn’t attended university?
 What would your occupation be?
 What if you had chosen your boyfriend’s best friend instead?
 What if you had never cut your long brown hair at the age of 15?
 Countless scenarios play out in your mind, only to realize that things are just as they should be.
 If you’re discontent with your path, you have the power to change it.
 I’m in awe of mothers (and women in general) and fathers; they possess incredible strength and often serve as guiding stars in their children’s worlds.

-So, do you become a parent or do you have to be born as one?
-I don’t know.
-According to my observations they just are.
-Seeing someone you have known your whole life as the irresponsible, funny party-dude suddenly can’t be seen without a stroller anymore, carrying the diaper bag and booking appointments for their wives/girl-friends/baby-momma at the gynecologist, because he might be afraid that something’s wrong with the baby and you rest your head in your hand and wonder how you could have ever seen him as irresponsible in the first place.
+So, do you become a parent, or must you be born as one?
+I’m uncertain.
+From my observations, it appears to be an inherent quality.
+Witnessing someone you’ve known your entire life transform from an irresponsible, fun-loving partygoer into someone who can’t be seen without a stroller, carrying a diaper bag and scheduling appointments for their partner at the gynecologist, makes you rest your head in your hand, wondering how you ever perceived them as irresponsible in the first place.

-The metaphor of the paths of life was probably just a pipe dream, conjured by the overdose of caffeine running through my veins.
-The picture is already fading, crumbling like a sandcastle getting washed away by the sea.
+The metaphor of life’s paths was perhaps nothing more than a whimsical illusion, conjured by the surge of caffeine flowing through my veins.
+The image is already fading, crumbling like a sandcastle washed away by the sea.